oceanhackweek/ohw19-project-computer_vision_club/README.md

 [Here](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) is the link to the Kangaroo tutorial.
 Jordan's script is almost the same exact code.
 If you don't understand why Jordan did what he did, read this!

-Last but not least, download Massimo's [data!](https://drive.google.com/file/d/1q_FanEMUwS2qT6w9i0sUR_FyYhh4P8IB/view?usp=sharing).
+Last but not least, download Massimo's [data!](https://drive.google.com/file/d/1q_FanEMUwS2qT6w9i0sUR_FyYhh4P8IB/view?usp=sharing)

 [This](https://gist.github.com/21c99f12f286cb84f6abd025d299a800) is how the data was prepared!

-*Make sure to put the data in your local machine, unzip it, and edit Jordan's script to work with it (change the source variable)*

 #### Proposed methods/tools